3 Ideas for Putting Yourself First

 This month I’ve been focusing on self-care and putting yourself first.
 So, I’ve been writing blogs, creating a new 5-day mini eCourse (email), putting together a new Self-Care Daily Planner freebie, and I plan on having a short masterclass next month.
 That’s been the ‘doing’ part of my focus.

 And then there’s the ‘being’ part of my focus.
-I’ve been participating in a practice called ‘Counting the Omer.’
-In the Jewish tradition, the 49 day period between Passover (the exodus from Egypt) and Shavuot (the 10 Commandments given at Mount Sinai) is a time for spiritual reflection, character development, and enriching our experience of the Divine Presence.
+I’ve been participating in a practice with others that includes time for spiritual reflection, character development, and enriching our experience of the Divine Presence.

 It’s a time for inner growth and reflection on the qualities of the Divine: Love, Power, Beauty, Eternity, Splendor, Foundation, and Presence.
 And for me, nothing speaks of self-care like taking time for personal growth, spiritual expansion, paying attention, showing appreciation, and being open to the wonders, blessings, and possibilities that surround me.